cl0vo/cladhinter.ai/README.md

 ## 🛠️ Local Development

-1. **Copy environment file**: `cp .env.example .env` and update the placeholders with your Atlas connection string, database name, and TON configuration.
+1. **Copy environment file**: `cp .env.example .env` and update the placeholders with your MongoDB connection string and TON configuration.
 2. **Install dependencies**: `npm install`.
 3. **Provision database indexes**: `npm run db:indexes` creates the required indexes for the `users`, `ledger`, and `sessions` collections (see below).
 4. **Start the dev server**: `npm run dev`.